 Some great conversion analysis tools that can help you analyze your current conversion rate issues include HotJar, Quantcast Measure, Google Analytics, Qualaroo, and BigCommerce Analytics.
 Survey tools to use for feedback include JotForm Survey Maker, Qualtrics, Zoho Survey, SurveyGizmo, SoGoSurvey, and Survey Monkey.

 2. Making Hypotheses

 This is the step where you take the data you gathered in the previous one and use it to figure out what you need to test.
 All good conversion rate optimization is rooted in having solid hypotheses to guide your testing exercises.

 Remember that in coming up with a hypothesis, it is absolutely critical to know what success looks like and therefore, how to tell if the test result is a positive one.
 Here are some key guiding questions:

-Go through the data and look for the common trends.
-A solid place to start is looking at the most common customer objections to figure out what is common amongst them.
+Go through the data and look for common trends.
+A solid place to start is to look at the most common customer objections to figure out what is common amongst them.

 Another segment that is often useful to focus on when it comes to ecommerce marketing is the browser used.
 This can really help with unearthing any bugs your website may have with certain browsers.

 Where Are You Testing?